ibm-apiconnect/pot/labs/lab0.md

 	Now using node v4.5.0 (npm v2.15.9)
 	```

-7. Install API Connect by issuing this command `npm install -g apiconnect --no-optional --ignore-scripts` it will take several minutes to complete.
+7. Install API Connect by issuing this command `npm install -g apiconnect` it will take several minutes to complete.
 8. Run this command to ensure all is set up properly.  `apic -v` You might be asked to accept the license.
 Select the default `yes` and hit enter.
 You are now ready to move on to section 1.1 below.

 #### 0.1c - Mac OS